techidaily/site-fox-http/source/_posts/new-2024-approved-enhancing-pics-with-sounds-on-websites.md

 ### Moviemakeronline.com

-[Moviemakeronline](https://moviemakeronline.com/a/add-music-to-photo)is perfect for creating an mp4 as it can add music to one photo online or many.
+[Moviemakeronline](https://moviemakeronline.com/a/add-music-to-photo) is perfect for creating an mp4 as it can add music to one photo online or many.
 You can add the photos yourself or add them from a stock library available for music and images.
 Add music with photos online using this website.

 ![import files to media using moviemakeronline](https://images.wondershare.com/filmora/article-images/2022/03/add-music-to-photo-online-2.png)